Online School FAQs

 How do students interact socially?

 Throughout the year, students are invited to participate in school outings, field trips (e.g., to historical sites, museums, zoos), picnics, and other social events.
 We expect local clusters of students and parents to get together on a regular basis in their areas.
 We also are exploring new ways to interact socially using the powerful reach of the Internet.
-The online Family Directory provides a way for families to network with other families in their region of the state.
 With online discussions and forums, new types of communities can be formed that are based not on geography and place but on shared interests.

 How do I enroll my student?